The Truth Has a Ring to It: Viewers

-The episode was watched by 1.99 million viewers, earning a 0.8 in the 18-49 rating demographics on the Nielson ratings scale.
-This means that 0.8 percent of all households with televisions watched the episode.
-This was a slight decrease from the previous episode, which was watched by 2.03 million viewers with a 0.9 in the 18-49 demographics.
+The episode was watched by an estimated 1.986 million viewers and earned a 0.81 rating in the 18-49 demographic of the Nielsen ratings percentage.
+This means that Neilsen estimated that 0.81 percent of Americans between 18 and 49 watched the episode at the time of airing.
+Importantly, this estimate does not account for the amount of people watching television at the time and should not be confused with a similar percentage measurement Nielsen uses called share, which would measure the percentage of 18 to 49 year olds watching the episode out of those in the same age range watching any television program.
+This was a slight decrease from the previous episode, which was watched by 2.033 million viewers and had a 0.85 rating score in the same demographic.

 Critical reviews

 "The Truth Has a Ring to It" received critical acclaim.
 Vikram Murthi of The A.V.
-Club gave the episode an "A-" and wrote, "Barry finally acknowledges Fuches' abuser status: he manipulates Barry into doing his bidding by convincing him that it's for his own good.
+Club gave the episode an "A−" and wrote, "Barry finally acknowledges Fuches' abuser status: he manipulates Barry into doing his bidding by convincing him that it's for his own good.
 But now that Barry has wormed his way out of his clutches yet again, Fuches will do anything to get him back.
 In last week's tour-de-force episode, Barry's blood-loss dreams suggest that Fuches was the devil.
 Tonight's last shot—Fuches pushed to the far edge of the frame, shot from behind, as he watches Gene eat dinner at the restaurant where Moss and him had their first date—all but confirms it.
 He's standing on your shoulder, ready to ruin your life."

 Nick Harley of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "The table has been set for Barry's final two episodes, and if the end of this episode is any indication, big changes could be on horizon for everyone."